Analyzing your theme...

 The quality of Koshu wine has remarkably improved over the past few decades, and winning awards at prestigious international wine competitions has become common.

-The charm of Koshu
+The Charm of Koshu

 The charm of Koshu lies, above all, in its wide range of styles.